juanpc2018/TRubute-to-SiliconGraphics-sgi/README.md

 You can feel the Magic of those Years even Today, their goal to create a better world, not more spyware bullshit.

-Blast an Asteroids 3D game for SGI Unix still amazing today. https://youtu.be/Bo3lUw9GUJA?t=1141
+Blast an Asteroids 3D game for SGI IRIX still amazing today. https://youtu.be/Bo3lUw9GUJA?t=1141

 Cycles game inspired by Tron (1982) movie.